DaviMarzano/InventoryControl/README.md

 Inventory control project

-Project to develop software that simulates stock.
+🧠 - In this project I developed a system that simulates a stock with some resources.